 “It really didn’t take that long.
 This is very typical of a DUI arrest.
 We take people into custody for suspicion of DUI or driving under the influence of alcohol.
 We don’t arrest them on the spot.
 We need to get concrete evidence that comes from the state police crime lab.
 We get the lab results, that’s when we file the charges.”

 What his answer doesn’t account for is the nearly two week gap between when the WHPD received the lab results (Oct 18) and their filing of charges (Oct 30).

 With suspicions still running high, many Hazleton / West Hazleton residents are wondering about Bonomo’s relationship to Buglio.

-Anthracite Unite has been told by a reliable source that there is allegedly an additional, not-yet-released video of the incident which supposedly captures Bonomo saying something to the effect of “call the chief, he will get me out of this.”
+Anthracite Unite has been told by an eyewitness that Bonomo allegedly said to the responding officers, “Call the chief, he will get me out of this.”

 Buglio has been in his current position since January 2009.
 However, it is worth noting that in 2004 he was fired from the Kidder Township Police Department after rape allegations were filed against him and two other off-duty officers.
 Authorities eventually deemed the sex act was consensual.

 On November 1, a group of former school board members – Dr. Robert Childs, Elaine Maddon Curry, Steve Hahn, and Carmella Yenkevich – wrote an open letter published by the Standard-Speaker asking Bonomo to step down.